 Language: South Africa has eleven official languages.
 They are Afrikaans, English, Northern Sotho, Ndebele, Sotho, Tswana, Swazi, Tsonga, Xhosa, and Zulu.
 Afrikaans and English are the two commercially used languages.
-Most people are fluent in spoken English, and you will not face any problem in communicating with the locals if you speak English yourself.
+Most people are fluent in English, so you won’t face any problems communicating with the locals if you speak English yourself.

 Currency: South African Rand.